iam4tart/Iam4TArt/README.md

 Hi there! 👋
-I’m Aarush, an Audio Interaction Engineer based in India.
+I’m Aarush, an Audio AI Engineer based in India.
 I love creating immersive audio experiences for consumer homes, industries, and media—guided by human‑centered design and keeping things impactful yet simple.

 These days I’m focused on:
 - Audio & Digital Signal Processing (DSP)